“These sweet and lightly frosted buns are another fun variation of Amish Friendship Bread.”

 - In a large bowl, add starter, milk, yeast, salt, melted butter, vanilla extract, cinnamon and nutmeg.
 Let rest for one hour.

 - While the batter is resting, soak the raisins or currants in water or whiskey to soften.

 - Add 2 cups of bread flour to the large bowl of ingredients and mix until combined and dough is soft, adding additional milk if needed.

-- Drain the fruit from the liquid and add to the batter bowl.
+- Drain the fruit from the liquid and add to the batter bowl along with lemon peel.